 - Narrate and animate whiteboard videos in advance

 Q: Which are of most interest?
-Add to the chat or to the word document

 The following tables are an early effort by LEaD educational technologists to organise the options in use and available to staff and students at City.
 They have been separated into live teaching and preparing a resource in advance.
 We expect to narrow down or expand the options as colleagues begin to deploy them and feedback to us.